 - Click Privacy.

 - Under History, choose Use Custom Settings for History in the drop-down next to Firefox will.
-Make sure Accept Cookies from Sites is checked.
+Make sure Accept Cookies from Sites is checked and Always is selected for Accept third-party cookies.
 Click OK.

 In order to view certain multimedia elements and documents on the Web, you need specific plugins.
 Your instructor will tell you exactly which plugins you need for your course.
 The most popular are Windows Media, QuickTime, Flash, Shockwave, and Acrobat Reader, and they are all freely downloadable.

 Note: If you do not have a particular plugin, Firefox might ask you to install it.
 Following the instructions will usually install the plugin sucessfully.